laurentjutrasdube/Dual-Regime_Geometry_for_Embryonic_Patterning/README.md

 - **Gene-free\_det.ipynb**

-    This notebook performs deterministic simulations of the symmetic gene-free Models 1 and 2.
+    This notebook performs deterministic simulations of the symmetic gene-free Models 1, 2, 3 and 4.
 It also performs a bifurcation analysis of these models and generates flow plots using the data found in the `XPPAUTO_data` and `Mathematica_data` folders, respectively.
-Figure 4, Figure 4--figure supplement 1 and Figure 4--movie supplements 1 and 2 show the results obtained with this notebook.
+Figure 4, Figure 4--figure supplements 1, 2, 3 and 4, Figure 4--movie supplements 1, 2, 3 and 4, and Figure 7--figure supplement 2 show the results obtained with this notebook.

 - **Gene-free\_stoch.ipynb**

-    This notebook performs stochastic simulations of the symmetric gene-free Models 1 and 2.
+    This notebook performs stochastic simulations of the symmetric gene-free Models 1, 2, 3 and 4.
 It also generates the mutual information plot using the data found in the `Mutual_info_data` folder.
-Figure 4--figure supplement 2 shows the results obtained with this notebook.
+Figure 4--figure supplement 5 shows the results obtained with this notebook.